Chattenden and Upnor Railway

 The Chattenden and Upnor Railway (also known as the Lodge Hill and Upnor Railway) was a narrow gauge railway serving the military barracks and depot at Upnor, Kent, and associated munitions and training depots.
 It started life in the early 1870s as a standard-gauge railway.
-The narrow gauge working began in 1885, initially in a mixed gauge formation with the standard gauge, and post circa 1903 2 ft.
-6 in. gauge exclusively.
+The narrow gauge working began in 1885, initially in a mixed gauge formation with the standard gauge, and after c.
+1903 2 ft 6 in gauge exclusively.
 In the latter form the line continued in use until the end of 1961.

 History

 Precursors

 The first railway at Chattenden was a standard gauge line laid by the Royal Engineers in the early 1870s.
 This was used to bring building materials from a wharf at Upnor to be used in the construction of the Chattenden Munitions Depot.
 According to a report in the issue of "Iron" dated Saturday 29 May 1875: "A detachment of non-commissioned officers and men of the Royal Engineers, commanded by Lieutenant Barker, on Saturday left the School of Military Engineering at Chatham for Upnor, where they will be quartered for some time, as they are to be employed to lay down lines of rails to connect forts on the Thames and Medway with the new powder magazines to be constructed at Chattenden Roughs, a few miles from the old magazines at Upnor Castle.
 It is expected that more than forty miles of these railways will be constructed."
 This railway fell out of use when the building work was completed.

 An railway is thought to have been laid to help with the construction of the standard gauge line.
 An locomotive, called Burgoyne, built by Manning Wardle in 1873 (works no. 448), would have been used in construction, although it may also have been used on the Chatham Eastern Defences 18 inch gauge railway and worked on Borstal Prison construction work.
 Burgoyne was identical as built to Busy Bee (Manning Wardle 424 of 1872 for the Admiralty at Chatham Dockyard) and was a member of the classic Manning Wardle '6 by 8' 0-4-0ST specification.